 Yes, you may prioritize one type of support, whether that be professional, deep friendships, or a wide network of acquaintances.
 But don’t let the others lag behind.
 You never know when they may be needed.

 “The support system one builds is a constant work in progress.
 Some individuals in our support system may not longer be available or have grown out of the role the two of individuals expected from one another.
 That’s okay, as overtime people change and move on.
 So to does our support system, so make the changes when it’s necessary.”Talkspace therapist Minkyung Chung, MS, LMHC

 Build your bonds with existing family and friends

-Sometimes, the best support system is right beneath our nose.
-Your family and friends know you well, making them the perfect cheerleaders.
+Sometimes, the best support system is right beneath your nose.
+Your family and friends know you well, making them the perfect cheerleader.
 Feeling gloomy?
-What’s better than calling a friend?
+What’s better than calling a friend or family member?